What does someone need to write programs?

 A development environment, also known as an integrated development environment is a software tool that provides various functions and features that simplify writing programs.

-While there are development environments for various computer programming languages which make things easier for the programmer, beginners should not use them.
-The reason for this is that if beginners use development environments, they will never really learn whatever language they are trying to learn - beginners should start from the bottom and work their way up, writing source code without any additional help from software (development environments).
-Once a beginner feels comfortable with a language, they can move on to using a development environment for the language.
+Beginners should start from the bottom and work their way up, writing source code without any additional help from software (development environments).
+Once a beginner feels comfortable enough, they can move on to using a development environment.